nmata010/nmata010.github.io/_posts/data-strategy-post.md

 # Data strategy to correct domain shift

 ## tl;dr
-- Data makes a difference: using the right data got mAP from 0.4% to 45% by changing the training data. upping training to 350e got me to x% and roboflow tweaks got me to 57%
+- Data makes a difference: using the right data got mAP from 0.4% to 45% by changing the training data. upping training to 350e got me to 50.4% and roboflow hyperparameters got me to 57%
 - with a well defined usecase the necessary data becomes more obvious
 - Data is simple but not easy
 - validating performance is a science experiment.
 Clear hypothesis, one variable at a time, etc.